Ichisansfw/Ichisansfw/README.md

 - 👋 Hi, I’m @Ichisansfw
 - 👀 I’m interested in Game Developing and Web Developing
-- 🌱 I’m gud in HTML, CSS, and Javascript
+- 🌱 I hate my self!
+I Hate my Jobs!
 - 📫 How to reach me, you call dm me on instagram @ichisansfw

 <!---